Cristela Alonzo: Career

 In 2003, a year after her mother died, Alonzo got a job as an office manager at the Addison Improv and started doing stand-up.
 Alonzo said that she started doing stand-up as a way to process her grief and talk about her mom and her family.
 She was part of a small Dallas scene.
 Alonzo eventually moved to Los Angeles to become a stand-up comedian.

-In 2006, Alonzo got her first break in Los Angeles when she was hired to write on a Comedy Central show.

-Alonzo spent two years traveling on a bus with the Honduran-born American comedian Carlos Mencia and several other comics.
+In 2006, Alonzo got her first break in Los Angeles when she was hired to write on the Honduran-born American comedian Carlos Mencia's Mind of Mencia, a Comedy Central show.
+Alonzo spent two years traveling on a bus with Mencia and five other male comics.
 Alonzo ended up leaving the tour.

 Alonzo then spent a lot of time on the road doing college comedy shows, where she found a lot of success.

 In 2010, Alonzo was a semi-finalist on the TV show Last Comic Standing, which raised her visibility and led to a May 2011 segment in the comedy showcase Legally Brown.

 Alonzo did a 30-minute segment of Comedy Central's The Half Hour on June 7, 2013.
 She has appeared on Conan, Late Late Show with Craig Ferguson, Gabriel Iglesias Presents Stand Up Revolution, The Late Show with Stephen Colbert and Live at Gotham.